joedragons/RefactorFirst/README.md

 The graph generated in the report will look similar to this one:
 ![image info](./RefactorFirst_Sample_Report.png)

-## There are several ways to run the analysis on your codebase:
+## There are several ways to run the analysis on your codebase

 ### From The Command Line
 Run the following command from the root of your project (the source code does not need to be built):